Articles | Volume 6, issue 2

 Short summary

 Climate projections are only useful if the underlying models that produce them are well calibrated and can reproduce observed climate change.
-We formalize a software package that calibrates the open-source FaIR simple climate model to full-complexity Earth System models.
-Observations, including historical warming, and assessments of key climate variables such as that of climate sensitivity, are used to constrain the model output.
+We formalise a software package that calibrates the open-source FaIR simple climate model to full-complexity Earth system models.
+Observations, including historical warming, and assessments of key climate variables such as that of climate sensitivity are used to constrain the model output.

 Matthew D. K. Priestley, David B. Stephenson, Adam A. Scaife, Daniel Bannister, Christopher J. T. Allen, and David Wilkie